About The Tuition Tax Credit Program – and GaSSO

 In 2008, the Georgia General Assembly passed the original legislation creating the Georgia Qualified Education Expense (QEE) Tax Credit Program.
 Under this program, individuals and corporations can make tax-credit donations to authorized non-profit organizations which can then fund scholarships at private schools in Georgia, including schools recommended by the donors.

-GaSSO – the Georgia Student Scholarship Organization, Inc. – sought and won approval from the Georgia Department of Education to operate under the new law as an authorized Student Scholarship Organization, or SSO.
+GaSSO – Georgia Student Scholarship Organization, Inc. – is a Georgia Department of Education authorized Student Scholarship Organization (SSO)..

 The Georgia QEE Tax Credit Program allows individuals, married couples and businesses to claim dollar-for-dollar tax credits on their Georgia income tax for scholarship donations made through a qualified SSO, up to the following limits:

 - For individuals who are single, up to $1,000;

 - For individuals who are married, up to $1,250;

 - For married couples filing jointly, up to $2,500;

 - For C Corporations, up to 75 percent of their Georgia income tax liability;

 - For members of limited liability corporations (LLCs), shareholders in Subchapter ‘S’ corporations, and partners in partnerships, up to $10,000.